Best Colors to Paint a Kitchen

 Like a ray of sunshine, yellow can instantly brighten up a room.
 Also believed to make people hungry, yellow has a soothing quality and will instantly make people feel calm and happy in your kitchen.
 A good option for small spaces, yellow can make rooms feel bigger and brighter, and it pairs well with white and gray accents.

 Green is also a smart shade to use in the kitchen.
 There are many different shades to choose from including mint and apple green, which pair nicely with white and wood accents.
-If you're willing to be more adventurous, try emerald green, Pantone's Color of the Year for 2013.
+If you're willing to be more adventurous, try a rich emerald green.
 A striking shade, it can add a jolt of energy to the kitchen when used for an accent wall, cabinets, an island or even the floor.